 Elders of our tribe say (Ex 4-F of recognition submission) that they did not know their tribal identity and were ashamed to call themselves Indian.
 Their families told them that they were Indian but were secretive about discussing it.
 Usually, children were forbidden to speak about their Indian heritage, further aiding the loss of our culture by not having our oral history passed down from parent to child and ongoing.

 PART THREE: BEAVER CREEK INDIANS TODAY

-The mission of the Beaver Creek Indian Tribe is: "We, the descendants of the Beaver Creek Indian People desiring to follow in the ways of our ancestors, aim to provide our people with freedom of worship, to promote the achievement of self-government, and thereby to preserve, promote, protect, and respect the heritage, culture, traditions and rights of our people as tribal members of the Beaver Creek Indian Tribe for us in the present and for the unborn tribal members of the next seven generations to come".
+The mission of the Beaver Creek Indian Tribe is: "We, the descendants of the Beaver Creek Indian People desiring to follow in the ways of our ancestors, aim to provide our people with freedom of worship.
+To promote the achievement of self-government, and thereby to preserve, promote, protect, and respect the heritage, culture, traditions, and right of our people as tribal members of the Beaver Creek Indian Tribe for us in the present and for the unborn tribal members of the next seven generations to come".

 We understand that the perception of the Indian in today's society is in the state of change.
-Today, we are proud to claim our rightful heritage.
+Today, we are proud, to claim our rightful heritage.
 This has not always been the way that we were viewed by white society.
 In this century, our people were segregated by being required to attend schools that taught only Indians.
 The Four Pine School in the Orangeburg area is an example of this.
 Students were separated by design and by plan.
-When our children left the Indian schools and attended the "white" school they were ridiculed and taunted for their difference.
-Most did not graduate.
+When our children left the Indian schools and attended the "white" school they were ridiculed and taunted for their difference, and most did not graduate.